 Today, I want to share a very simple method to gauge whether you’re making a smart investment.
-You’ll learn how to to use the financial data available to you (for free!) to make safe, low-risk decisions…and avoid buzzy opportunities that gamble your money.
+You’ll learn how to to use the financial data available to you via Finviz (which we cover in our Freedom Trader Stock Checklist) to make safe, low-risk decisions…and avoid buzzy opportunities that gamble your money.

-People could avoid so many bad deals if they only knew this free valuation tool exists…
+People could avoid so many bad deals if they only knew how to use Finviz this way…

 Tesla or GM: Which is the better investment?